Air curtains for home (or wind curtains) are specialized HVAC devices that separate conditioned air and unconditioned air.

 The power itself positions it as the best industrial air curtain.
 It’s exceptionally needed in places where keeping the air clear and conditioned is vital.
 Meat processing, laboratories, kitchens, freezers are only some examples of its use.

 Titan-1 achieves that by sheer airflow power alone.
-The incredible 1177 CFM airflow might be an overkill for a home but it’s exactly what’s needed to keep a clean kitchen, well, clean.
+The incredible 1177 CFM airflow might be overkill for a home, but it’s exactly what’s needed to keep a clean kitchen, well, clean.
 No fly or insect will be able to withstand that airflow.

-There is only one drawback but it’s a big one: DuraSteel Aerial Titan-1 is as loud as it is powerful.
-At a low-setting, it will achieve noise levels of up to 65 dB and on the high setting, it will hit 69 dB.
+There is only one drawback, but it’s a big one: DuraSteel Aerial Titan-1 is as loud as it is powerful.
+It will achieve noise levels of up to 65 dB at a low-setting, and on the high setting, it will hit 69 dB.
 That’s a pretty high noise level for an HVAC device.

 All in all, the Titan-1 is an industrial beast that is best at keeping places clean and well-conditioned.
 It is available in 36”, 40” or 48” widths.